beejjorgensen/bgc/src/bgc_part_0150_intro.md

 ## Building from IDEs

-If you're using an _Integrated Development Environment_ (IDE), you probably don't have to build from the command line.
+[i[Integrated Development Environment](]If you're using an _Integrated
+Development Environment_ (IDE), you probably don't have to build from the command line.

 With Visual Studio, `CTRL-F7` will build, and `CTRL-F5` will run.